What is FinTech?

 As a jurisdiction we continually monitor new technologies, support businesses in developing ground-breaking new ideas and provide a supportive environment where products can not only flourish but be first-to-market.
 Deputy Gavin St Pier, Guernsey's Chief Minister

-The ID Register was officially launched from its base in Guernsey in September 2016.
+The ID Register (TIDR) was officially launched from its base in Guernsey in September 2016.

 The ID Register provides a secure online portal onto which LPs can create and upload their due diligence profiles for free.
 They can then choose to connect that profile to anyone who needs their DD such as banks, legal firms, fund managers and other counterparties.